I’m Zenobia, most people call me Zena, a qualified, registered therapist.

 I’ve supported people through moments of deep crisis and despair; when life feels unbearable, when guilt or shame take over, or when old wounds from childhood still quietly shape the present.

-My experience across MIND, Juno, Embrace, Rennie Grove, and Cassiobury Court Drug and Alcohol Rehab Centre means I know how to stay steady in the storm and help you find calm when everything feels chaotic, and see a way forward, when hope feels out of reach.
+My experience across MIND, Juno, Embrace, Rennie Grove Peace Hospice, and Cassiobury Court Drug and Alcohol Rehab Centre means I know how to stay steady in the storm and help you find calm when everything feels chaotic, and see a way forward, when hope feels out of reach.

 As both a therapist and a parent, I understand the messiness of real life.
 The fear, love, frustration, and heartbreak it can bring and I offer a space where all of that is welcome.